mano-at-sdsc/published-documentation/TableInfo:-disease.tsv.md

 This table *must not* be manually created.
 Users should skip this (and all other controlled vocabulary term tables) when preparing the rest of their datapackage's TSV files for submission.
-Once the others are complete, users should then use the [CFDE term-table builder script](https://osf.io/bq6k9/) to automatically build this table (and the other term tables) from the completed tables.
+Once the other tables are built, users should then use the [CFDE term-table builder script](https://osf.io/bq6k9/) to automatically build this table (and the other term tables) from the completed tables.

 The disease.tsv table should have as many rows as the number of unique Disease Ontology IDs found in either the [biosample_disease.tsv](./TableInfo:-biosample_disease.tsv) or [subject_disease.tsv](./TableInfo:-subject_disease.tsv) association tables.